 Notes:

 - The opening hours can change due to security limitations.
-If you are in Jerusalem, then you can see the opening on a small electronic display above the entrance.
-Or you can call +972-2-6226250 in advance and find out regarding changes.
+In Jerusalem, you can see the opening on a small electronic display above the entrance.
+Or you can call +972-2-6226250 in advance and find out about changes.

-- Since the opening hours are quite limited, and there is a security check at the entrance, you may find yourself waiting in a long line.
+- The opening hours are pretty limited, and there is a security check at the entrance (you may find yourself waiting in a long line).
 Thus, I suggest arriving early.

 Entrance Fee